-BM-Plugin has in target both beginner and advanced AMS users.
-If you have little to no experience using AnyScript, the BM Plugin will help you a lot in getting started with it and to understand how switches and BM statements work.
+The BM-Plugin targets both beginner and advanced AMS users.
+If you have little to no experience using AnyScript, the BM-Plugin will help you a lot in getting started with it and to understand how switches and BM statements work.
 If you are an advanced AMS user, you will find configuring your human model much easier and much faster by using the plugin.
-And don’t worry about loosing your freedom with AnyScript!
+And don’t worry about losing your freedom with AnyScript!
 BM Plugin is not meant to replace it, it is meant to write it for you, so it saves you time.

-In the remainder of this post I will show you what the plugin is able of doing and some technicalities.
+In the remainder of this post I will show you what the plugin is able to do and some technicalities.

 How to get and use BM-Plugin

-Mannequin Drivers.
-Once the desired configuration is set, you can load it in
+the desired configuration is set, you can load it in AMS by clicking

 OK.
 The difference is that by clicking

 By having the presented overview of the Plugin, you should be ready to use it now.
-However, if you are interested in finding some details about how it works behind scenes the too, continue reading.
+However, if you are interested in finding some details about how it works behind the scenes, continue reading.

 As stated in the introduction, the BM-Plugin is dependent on the

-.main.any file to determine if it is included.
-If it is, the Plugin will create a new file named
+to determine if it is included.
+If it is, the Plugin will create a new file

 BodyModelConfiguration.any inside the